iocron/typo3-gulp-scss/README.md

 - Node 8.x or higher (check with `node --version`)
 - NPM 5.6 or higher (check with `npm --version`)
+- Gulp CLI (you can simply install it with: `npm install gulp-cli -g` if you have npm installed already)

 If Node/NPM is not installed on your system then please install it: https://nodejs.org/en/download/